telerik/blazor-docs/components/grid/toolbar.md

 The grid offers built-in commands that you can invoke through its toolbar.
 To use them, set the `Command` property of the button to the command name.
 The built-in command names are:

-* `Add` - startes inserting a new item in the grid.
+* `Add` - starts inserting a new item in the grid.

 >caption How to insert a new item in the grid